-- Use the Compression pane to specify compression options for different image types in the PDF file. - Use the Pages pane to specify whether to export spreads, whether to export each page as a separate PDF file, whether to include blank pages, and whether to embed a thumbnail of the PDF file. - Use the Marks pane to specify the positioning, width, and length of registration marks in the PDF file. - Use the Hyperlink pane to specify how links and lists from the layout export and how hyperlinks should appear in the PDF.
-You can also use this pane to specify the default zoom of the PDF file. - Use the Meta Data pane to provide the details that display in the Description tab of the Document Properties dialog box in Adobe Acrobat Reader. - Use the Fonts pane to specify which fonts are embedded within the exported PDF file. - Use the Bleed pane to specify how bleeds are handled in the PDF file. - Use the Layers pane to specify which layers to include in the PDF file. - Use the Transparency pane to turn transparency on or off, and to control the resolution of flattened items in the PDF file. - Use the OPI pane to specify options for including high-resolution original images in the PDF file (not available when you choose PDF/X 1a or PDF/X 3 from the Verification drop-down menu). - Use the JDF pane to indicate whether a Job Definition Format (JDF) file should be created at the same time as the PDF file.
+- Export Transparency Natively is unavailable if you choose PDF/X-1a: 2001 or PDF/X-3: 2002 from the Verification drop-down menu.
+This feature is also unavailable if you choose Separations from the Mode drop-down menu in the Color pane. - Use the OPI pane to specify options for including high-resolution original images in the PDF file (not available when you choose PDF/X 1a or PDF/X 3 from the Verification drop-down menu). - Use the JDF pane to indicate whether a Job Definition Format (JDF) file should be created at the same time as the PDF file.
 You might choose to do this if you're using Job Jackets in a JDF workflow. - Use the Summary pane to view a summary of the selected PDF export options. - 5 Click OK.
-(To capture the current settings without creating a PDF file, click Capture Settings.) - 6 Click Save.

-If you are using a third party distiller program and you want to create a PostScript file, change your settings in the PDF pane of the Preferences dialog box (QuarkXPress/Edit menu).
-For more information, see "Preferences - Application - PDF."
+(To capture the current settings without creating a PDF file, click Capture Settings.) - 6 Click Save. - If you are using a third-party distiller program and you want to create a PostScript file, change your settings in the PDF pane of the Preferences dialog box (QuarkXPress/Edit menu).
+For more information, see "Preferences Application PDF."